 Revising solidly might sound like a great way to power through it all, but it’s not a realistic strategy.
 Our attention spans are much shorter than you think and trying to keep on revising for hours at a time will result in the information not being processed properly, and you’ll probably have to start all over again.

 A good method is the Pomodoro Technique, which involves working for 25 minutes, followed by a five-minute break, repeating this four times in a row and then having a longer break.
 It works because you learn better over shorter sessions where you don’t have to punish yourself with unbroken hours of revision.
+Our student accommodation in Reading has some great break out spaces for you to enjoy for that quick 5 minute break.

 Make sure you factor in plenty of breaks during your revision so you don’t become burnt out.